Road to NATO

 – In accordance with NATO recommendations, the Government has taken concrete steps to increase the defence budget in continuity, starting from 2018, by 0.2 percent annually to reach the target of allocating 2% of GDP for defence.

-– In July 2018, at NATO Summit in Brussels, the Republic of Macedonia officially received an invitation to open accession negotiations for NATO membership.
+– On 11-12 July 2018, at NATO Summit in Brussels, the Republic of Macedonia officially received an invitation to open accession negotiations for NATO membership.

 – On 19 July 2018, the Parliament adopted on its 57 session the Declaration to support the accession process for membership of the Republic of Macedonia in NATO.